 A wrongful death action must be filed within two years after your loved one’s death.

 The statute of limitations, within which a wrongful death lawsuit must be filed in Ohio, is two years from the date of death.
-However, evidence must be gathered and preserved:
+However, the evidence must be gathered and preserved: